TonyDoc71/plutus-v2-starter-kit/README.md

 ## Setup

-To construct on-chain transactions, we'll need the address of the script we've just compiled.
+To construct on-chain transactions, we'll need the address of the  `plutus` script we've just compiled.
 For this, run the following command:

 ```sh
 cardano-cli address build \